 This Is Not A Selfie: Photographic Self-Portraits from the Audrey and Sydney Irmas Collection

-This Is Not a Selfie: Photographic Self-Portraits from the Audrey and Sydney Irmas Collection is organized by the Los Angeles County Museum of Art and guest curated by Deborah Irmas with the curatorial team of the Wallis Annenberg Photography Department at LACMA.
+This Is Not a Selfie: Photographic Self-Portraits from the Audrey and Sydney Irmas Collection is organized by the Los Angeles County Museum of Art and Deborah Irmas as guest curator along with Eve Schillo, assistant curator, LACMA, with the curatorial team of the Wallis Annenberg Photography Department at LACMA.
 SJMA’s presentation is organized by Rory Padeken, associate curator.
 It is sponsored by Dr. Jan Newstrom Thompson and Paul Goldstein.